The best vegan protein bars, tried and tested

 Packed with muscle-maintaining protein, convenient and filling, protein bars are a quick and easy on-the-go option for athletes, gym goers and anyone who wants to increase their protein intake.

-We tested the most popular vegan protein bars and vegan protein snacks on the market, and asked our nutritionist for her tips on how to include them in your diet safely.
+We tested the most popular vegan protein bars on the market and asked our nutritionist for her tips on when is best to eat them.
 Read on to see her advice.

 Once you’ve researched whether a vegan protein supplement is right for you, discover which vegan protein bars are best.
 You might also enjoy our review of the best vegan protein powders.